Gin Lee: 2015–2016: New label, Chinese singing competitions, and beGin

-Gin Lee signed with Universal Music (Hong Kong) in December 2014, but this was not announced until 5 January 2016 at a press conference held at Grand Hyatt Hong Kong.
-Veteran singer Alan Tam (who is also signed with Universal Music) appeared to show his support for Gin.
+Lee signed with Universal Music (Hong Kong) in December 2014, but this was not announced until 5 January 2016 at a press conference held at Grand Hyatt Hong Kong.
+Veteran singer Alan Tam (who is also signed with Universal Music) appeared to show his support for Lee.
 The lead single "Pairs" (雙雙) was released the same day along with its music video.
 A live showcase titled Gin Lee & You (雙雙與李幸倪音樂會) was held 27 January.
 A second single, "Man Beneath the Moon" (月球下的人), was released prior to the release of the album beGin on 18 April 2016.
-Gin Lee has stated that the album name means to "begin" anew as well as to "be Gin" (be herself).
+Lee has stated that the album name means to "begin" anew as well as to "be Gin" (be herself).
 Both singles were well received by radio stations, and topped many major charts in Hong Kong and abroad, including the Canadian Chinese POP Music Chart.
 A 360-degree music video sponsored by Nissan for "Man Beneath the Moon" was released 22 May.
-Gin Lee composed two of the tracks on beGin and co-produced four of them.
+Lee composed two of the tracks on beGin and co-produced four of them.
 Other producers of beGin include Eric Kwok, Fergus Chow, and Alex Fung, with Sandy Lam co-producing the tenth track "Light" (光芒).
-The release of the Korean version of beGin on 20 May made Gin Lee the first Hong Kong singer since Eason Chan to have an album released in South Korea.
+The release of the Korean version of beGin on 20 May made Lee the first Hong Kong singer since Eason Chan to have an album released in South Korea.
 To promote the album, beGin Live was held on 24 May at the Kowloonbay International Trade & Exhibition Centre.
 A limited 1,000-copy SACD version of beGin was released on 24 June. beGin achieved major commercial success, being certified gold by HKRIA within two months of release.

-Gin Lee collaborated with labelmate AGA again, co-writing duet "Unique" (獨一無二), released September 2016.
+Lee collaborated with labelmate AGA again, co-writing duet "Unique" (獨一無二), released September 2016.
 The track reached number one on many charts, including Billboard Radio China Cantonese Top 10, RTHK Chinese chart, and KKBox's Daily Cantonese Song Top 100.
 A duet version of "Pairs" was recorded with the song's composer Eric Kwok.
 The track was included in beGin and more, which contains live performances from beGin Live and remixes of "Unique" and "Man Beneath the Moon". beGin and more was released on 25 November 2016.

-The success of beGin earned Gin Lee many accolades in 2016, including four awards at the 2016 Metro Hit Awards.
+The success of beGin earned Lee many accolades in 2016, including four awards at the 2016 Metro Hit Awards.
 She won the gold prize for Best Female Singer, Best Song for "Pairs" and "Unique", with the latter also winning Best Duet.
-Gin Lee also won the silver prize for Best Female Singer at the 2016 Ultimate Song Chart Awards Presentation.
+Lee also won the silver prize for Best Female Singer at the 2016 Ultimate Song Chart Awards Presentation.